unknownKade/dev_note/2. study/Python.md

-Python specific syntaxes and  to remember
+Python specific syntax and features to remember
 ### List Comprehension

 ### Operators